Sousini/LandingPage/README.md

 The Odin Project - Foundations Course

+##Goal 🎯:
-Goal: Create a landing page similar to this one:
+Create a landing page similar to this one:
 ![alt text](image.png)